davecheney/iduino/README.md

 ## Setting a register

 To do anything useful with iduino we need to set the configuration of various Arduino registers.
-Do this this you will need to read the documentation for your particular Atmel chip closely (for example the [ATmega328p](http://www.atmel.com/Images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet.pdf) found on the Arduino UNO).
+To do this you will need to read the documentation for your particular Atmel chip closely (for example the [ATmega328p](http://www.atmel.com/Images/Atmel-8271-8-bit-AVR-Microcontroller-ATmega48A-48PA-88A-88PA-168A-168PA-328-328P_datasheet.pdf) found on the Arduino UNO).
 The Atmel chip stores the control registers for the various chip functions just beyond the architectural registers starting at address 0x20.

 For example, the configuration and state of the digital pins 8-13, also known as PORTB, are stored in addresses 0x24 and 0x25 respectively.
 So, to set pin 8 to OUTPUT and turn it on, we can issue the following commands.